 These guidelines represent an effort to anticipate the exceptions that, at this time, trading partners believe may occur when manufacturers and distributors exchange serialized data and outline pathways for their resolution.
 The recommendations likely will evolve as systems and DSCSA experience matures — and as additional FDA requirements and guidance are issued.
 This document seeks to define the various exceptions and associated resolution steps, employing standard and defined processes so that trading partners and regulators understand the types of exceptions that can occur and common ways to resolve them.

-Manufacturers and distributors have approached exceptions resolution with the following principles in mind:
+This Work Group has approached exceptions resolution with the following principles in mind:

 Keep good product moving forward in the supply chain to avoid disruptions, reduce the risk of increased “non-saleable” product and minimize impact to patient availability.